 What is Council’s position?

-We are seeking your support for Option C: Boroondara consist of 11 councillors elected from 11 single-councillor wards.
+Council supported Option C and made a submission to the VEC that Boroondara consist of 11 councillors elected from 11 single-councillor wards.

 Why did the Council choose this position?

 A single-councillor ward structure is the most suitable structure for effective representation of constituents.

 - elected representative who are more likely to be true local representatives

 - councillors who are more likely to be easily accessible to residents

 - local representatives who have a greater understanding of their local area and issues

 - clear accountability between single councillors and their constituents making it difficult for poor performing councillors to ‘hide’ behind colleagues in the same ward